vishvAsa/notes/sapiens/branches/Aryan/kentum/germanic/english/USA/articles/MT_lekhAH/2024-president-race.md

 Now they ignore his bold engagements with them while spreading a childish slander.
 But perhaps by putting himself out there anUpa is delivering a message on behalf of vijaya-nAma-vyApArin to the propagandized.

+### Protection
+anUpa is on a roll regarding the rotten soybean confederation across the pond: the warning to punish them if they harm muShkavAn now starts to explain several things.

 ## Pulled rug
 Get the feeling that the nAri~NgapuruSha has come to the realization that deepstate-neocon machine will not let him become rAjan irrespective of the election outcome.
 A certain resignation is seen in him despite continuing the fight.